Key Takeaways

 Attachment styles play an important role in how people build and maintain relationships.
 If you’re struggling to find meaningful connection with others or overcome past trauma, it might be time to speak with a mental health professional.

 Fortunately, if you have an insecure attachment style, it’s possible to heal and become securely attached.
 Rula’s network of therapists makes it easy to find a professional who practices attachment-based therapy, takes your insurance, and is currently accepting new clients.
-And, our network of over 8,000 therapists means you can be seen as early as this week.
+And, our network of over 10,000 therapists means you can be seen as soon as tomorrow.